sourcegraph/about/blogposts/our-journey-to-all-remote.md

 We are committed to supporting all our teammates to help them be successful.
 Check out our [tips for working remotely](https://about.sourcegraph.com/company/remote/tips).

-If you have any questions about all-remote teams, join us during [our Developer Meetup on 2020-04-07](https://info.sourcegraph.com/online-meetup-april-7) and I will be happy to answer them.
+If you have any questions about all-remote teams, join us during [our Developer Meetup on Tuesday, April 7 2020 at 10:00 AM PDT](https://info.sourcegraph.com/online-meetup-april-7), and I will be happy to answer them.